The afternoon began with beautiful music performed by the Sea Kelpies (Rusty E phemeris and Susan Lind).

 - Memberships with our partner Headwaters Tourism

-to Headwaters Arts' e-newsletter (to help you stay in-touch with artistic happenings in the region)
+- Subscription to Headwaters Arts' e-newsletter (to help you stay in-touch with artistic happenings in the region)

 - Basic web page with an image, contact information and short descriptive copy